 Create a smaller bar on the side of the door.

-Since the door side had about 18 inches of space, we could add other tools here.
+We could add other tools (Affiliate Link) here since the door side had about 18 inches of space.
 But, first, we needed to cut the bar down to size.

-Using a saw, we cut down the metal bar.
-It wasn't too thick, so it was pretty easy to cut down.
+We cut down the metal bar using a saw (Affiliate Link).
+It wasn't too thick, so it was pretty easy to do.

 We had to adjust the holes to line up with the stud.
 While leveling it on the wall, we marked where the holes would be.
-Then using a titanium drill bit, we made new holes in the right space to match the studs.
+Then, using a titanium drill (Affiliate Link) bit, we made new holes in the right space to match the studs.

 We then screwed the screws into the new and existing holes.
-And, then, cut down the plastic bar that when over the top of the metal bar.
+Then, cut down the plastic bar that went over the top of the metal bar.

-After adding the cut plastic cover, we added the hook accessories and the tools for the side.
+After adding the cut plastic cover, we added the hook accessories and the tools (Affiliate Link) for the side.

 The big reveal for this Shed Organizing Project.